ophwug/docs/README.md

 ### The Bad OBD-C Port Case

 This case is much worse than the above and an easy and/or reliable resolution is not really available.
 It's documented here for completeness.
-If you've got the skills and have ruled out the OBD-C cable case and/or the harness box not being the issue, you may want to look at this, but I don't blame you if you give up here.
+If you've got the skills and have ruled out [The Bad OBD-C Cable Case](#the-bad-obd-c-cable-case) and/or [The Bad Car Harness Case](#the-bad-car-harness-case), you may want to look at this, but I don't blame you if you give up here.

 **Preventative Measures**: